apigee-sme-academy-internal/lab-tools/README.md

 conversion.
 You do not need to have claat installed in your system.
 The claat binary (for Darwin) is already available in the lab-tools bin directory.

+Additionally, the script downloads and replaces images that the claat tool misses.

 Example usage:

 ```shell script